calsahu/calsahu.github.io/SFrentburden.md

 }
 </style>

 These maps visualize rent burden in San Francisco, alongside point locations of affordable housing in the city.
-This was prepared as a final project for the course Principles of Housing at Rutgers.
+This was prepared as part of a term paper for the course Principles of Housing at Rutgers.

 <img src="image/MAP4_Rentburden_Principles of Housing.png" alt="Rent Burden in San Francisco">